YANGxPM/NaturalLanguagetoSQL/README.md

 - **API Key Protection**: The API key is stored server-side in `.env` and never exposed to the client
 - **Input Validation**: All user inputs are validated on the backend
+- **Cache Storage**: Cache is stored locally on the server (not exposed to clients)
 - **HTTPS Recommended**: Use HTTPS in production environments
 - **Rate Limiting**: Consider adding rate limiting for production use
+- **Cache Privacy**: Be aware that cache.json stores your query history in plain text

 ## Customization